 SYSTEM OVERVIEW EVAL-ADIN1100 + TMC5160 Shield (Remote Controller) RJ-45 Link EVAL-ADIN1100 (Media Converter) T1L Link (With PoDL) Cortex-M4 24 V Supply TMC5160 #2 Figure 1 - A system overview.
 To begin, Figure 1 shows a Precise and synchronized Choosing these components Moreover, up to a predefined schematic of the systempower consumption limit, the motion control is accomplished also keeps requirements on level application.
-On the host by using the ADI TrinamicTM the microcontroller low in entire remote subsystem can side, the conversion between TMC5160 stepper motor terms of used peripherals, be directly powered from standard and 10BASE-T1L links controllers and drivers that the data line, so the media computing power, and code is managed by the ADIN1100 allow the generation of sixsize, allowing the use of a converter board is the only and ADIN1200 Ethernet PHYs, wide range of commercially available products.
+On the host by using the ADI TrinamicTM the microcontroller low in entire remote subsystem can side, the conversion between TMC5160 stepper motor terms of used peripherals, be directly powered from standard and 10BASE-T1L links controllers and drivers that the data line, so the media computing power, and code converter board is the only is managed by the ADIN1100 allow the generation of sixsize, allowing the use of a and ADIN1200 Ethernet PHYs, while, on the remote side, the controller interfaces with the link using the ADIN1110 Ethernet MAC-PHY, which only requires an SPI peripheral to exchange data and commands.